 - Immunoglobulin (antibodies to rabies) is injected directly into a wound to fight the rabies virus.
 This “buys” your own immune system time to develop a response to the vaccinations so that it can then defend against rabies.

 Why get rabies vaccinations before possible exposure?
 Why not rely on finding the vaccines and immunoglobulin after I am bitten (or otherwise exposed to rabies)?
 Rabies vaccines are usually available throughout the world.
 Unfortunately, rabies immunoglobulin is not always available.
 Vaccination without immunoglobulin is NOT as effective for rabies prevention and immunoglobulin cannot be given more than a week after the vaccination series (it will then interfere with the vaccinations).
+Deaths have occurred in people exposed to rabies who only received shots and not immunoglobulin.
 This is why proper evaluation of your rabies risk BEFORE exposure is important!

 The NYS Department of Health publishes detailed rabies guidelines for clinicians (and anyone else interested).
 To download, click: